-A foreign student looking to get into an American university needs to have certain academic requirement and take a few tests:
+A foreign student looking to get into an American university needs to have certain academic requirements and must take a few exams to show competency:

 - High school diploma

-- Take one of the standard admission tests (SAT o ACT)
+- Take one of the standard admission tests (SAT or ACT)

 - Demonstrate a certain level of English proficiency that can be done by taking the TOEFL (this is not required if the student comes from an English-speaking country).

 Please note that these are the requirements for students looking to come in as a first year student.
 Transfer students are usually not required to take the SAT nor the ACT and other rules apply.

 The TOEFL (Test of English as a Foreign Language) test is requested by most universities and Junior Colleges in the United States.
 It measures the capability of the candidate to listen, read, speak and write in English at the university level.